Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 (as of 11/30/2019) | 1-year | 3-year | 5-year | 10-year | Since Inception |

-The chart above suggests that through multiple recessions, wars, and the changing of guards within the company itself, the Wellington Fund has delivered an average return of 8.09% since 1929… an insane statistic!
+The chart above suggests that through multiple recessions, wars, and the changing of guards in the company, the Wellington Fund has delivered on average 7.57% since 1929… that is an insane statistic.

 This sort of performance over this long period of time is unheard of.

-Even the best hedge funds do not survive through multiple recessions and multiple portfolio managers!
+Even the best hedge funds do not survive through multiple recessions and multiple portfolio managers, consistently earning 7.57%.

-- The first chart showed that during the last recession, S&P 500 stocks nearly erased all the gains it had achieved over the past 15 years, whereas VWELX also dipped, but not nearly as badly.
+- Chart 1: In the depth of 2008, S&P 500 nearly erased all of its gains in the past 15 years; VWELX also dipped, but not nearly as badly.

-- The second chart showed what happened since the last recession: the S&P 500 clearly outpaced VWELX by many folds.
+- Chart 2: In the 10 years since 2008, the S&P 500 clearly outpaced VWELX by many folds.
 You might look at the second chart and exclaim, “I should definitely invest in the S&P 500 instead!”
 But hold that thought…

-During the worst year of the dot com bubble, the market decreased by 23% while Wellington only dropped by 7%.
+During the worst year of the dot com bubble, the market decreased by 23% while Wellington dropped by 7%.
+If you are under 40, a 23% decline isn’t a big deal.
+But if you are over 60, a 23% drop might mean you can’t retire anymore.

 Fund Performance During Boom and Growth

-During the best years ever, while the S&P grew by double digits between 30% to 40%, Vanguard Wellington was also able to grow at double-digit rates, though lower at 20% to 30%.
+The chart below showed that during the best-performing years, while the S&P 500 grew by double digits between 30% to 40%, Vanguard Wellington was also able to grow at double-digit rates, though lower at 20% to 30%.

 This suggests that the Vanguard Wellington Fund is capable of steady, even impressive growth during economic expansions.